saipradyumnanprem/medihunt/README.md

 # medihunt
+MediHunt is a python web scraping project done on php and html5 using bootstrap for interface, to help people get a short insight about a disease and the institutions currently studying the particular disease and its cure.
+It also provides you the links to fundraiser events and healthcare support for these diseases.
+It helps save lives, and help us in our hunt for knowledge of the medical field.

 #Update- The project is development is in progress Here is a look on so far what we have developed